Victory Ride returns to the Triangle this summer to help fight cancer as a community

-The ride, set for May 20th this year, is also ride to celebrate the survivors and honor those who have been lost to cancer.
+The ride, set for May 20, is also a ride to celebrate the survivors and honor those who have been lost to cancer.

 Yet there is still work to do, and it can’t be done riding solo.